Code-Institute-Submissions/Dark-Luna/README.md

 - Easy to navigate by using buttons
 - Appealing account page with a functional overview
-- Easy way to book an appointment or workshop
+- Easy way to book a workshop
-- Easy way to buy products
-- Ability to edit and delete a bookings
+- Ability to edit and delete a booking
 - Ability to contact the site owner

 ### Expectations ###

-- When you have booked a session, it should be easy to change or reschedule this appointment.
+- Registering for an account should be no fuss.
 - To have a account page that has a clear overview of products I have bought and/or appointments I have made.
-- It should be easy to book an appointment and/or shop for products.
+- It should be easy to book a workshop.

 ## Design Choices ##